 When a dentist preps a tooth before a filling, it is the duty of the dental assistant to keep the infamous drill from becoming hot by applying a steady stream of water to the area of treatment.
 And of course, they are also suctioning the water back out as fast as it goes in so that it is not running down the patient’s chin.

 That is also why one of their duties is to have put that nifty disposable covering on the patient before beginning.
 (AKA, the bib)

 There is only so much one person can physically do with just two hands.
 That is why this role could easily be viewed as the dentist’s right arm, or extra pair of hands.
 When it comes to dental assisting duties, you could say that those common metaphors are closer to literal realities in many situations.

 There is So Much More to the Job than the Job Description

 The dental assistant job description goes way beyond keeping an area wet or dry or managing tongues and cheeks.
 It even goes way beyond sterilizing instruments, setting them up appropriately on trays, and expertly handing them to the dentist as they are needed.

 As your skills sharpen you will often know exactly what is needed next; you will be a link in that important flow that needs to be present in the highly professional environment.

 Patient Contact: A Time to Shine

-For those of you who look forward to the patient contact, these may be your favorites on the list of the dental assistant’s job description: You have the responsibility of keeping the patient calm and comfortable.
+For those of you who look forward to patient contact, these may be your favorites on the list of the assistant’s job description: You have the responsibility of keeping the patient calm and comfortable.